 Happy Valley was originally named Christilla Valley after the first residents, Christian and Matilda Deardorff.
-Arriving in 1851 and claiming 640 acres of the valley.
-The city remained a small community until late in the 1990s, when it became one of the fastest-growing cities in Oregon.
+Arriving in 1851 and claiming 640 acres of the valley, the city remained a small community until late in the 1990s, when it became one of the fastest-growing cities in Oregon.

-Happy Valley Movers
+Happy Valley History

 The soil of the valley is said to be quite fertile.
 Springs of water and a local creek provide an abundant water supply.
 The surrounding mountains and ridges and even the valley itself, were once covered with excellent timber.
-The tall grass, shrubs and bushes, at one time, provided good protection for the wildlife which made the valley an ideal place to live.
+The tall grass, shrubs, and bushes provided good protection for the wildlife at one time, which made the valley an ideal place to live.
 The climate was warm and pleasant in summer, but not terrible in winter.
 Food for animals and birds was bountiful.

 Happy Valley belongs to the North Clackamas School District.
 Clackamas High School, Happy Valley Middle School, and Rock Creek Middle School makeup the student population.